matthiasseibold/TunerPlug/README.md

 # TunerPlug
-General Purpose Tuner Plugin using a modified example project from Oli Larkin's WDL-OL framework: https://github.com/olilarkin/wdl-ol
+General Purpose Tuner Plugin based on the YIN algorithm using a modified example project from Oli Larkin's WDL-OL framework: https://github.com/olilarkin/wdl-ol

 which can be compiled as VST2, VST3 and AU Plugin or macOS/Win32 standalone